-- Deploying to the main site only happens on the master branch.
+- Deploying to the main site only happens with a manual job

-- I am using a custom image that has some of the blog depencencies preinstalled, it is created with this docker file.
+- I am using a custom image that has some of the blog dependencies pre-installed, it is created with this docker file.

 - Every time the deploy happens, an invalidate is sent to the cloudfront distribution in front of it.

 - Since I am no longer using GitHub pages, the blog is hosted in an S3 bucket so the CICD pipeline does an

 aws s3 sync ...to get the static files on the bucket.